pcengines/apu2-documentation/docs/apu_flashing_ipxe.md

 Number of OSes can be increased in the future.

-> For legacy versions of coreboot PXE server boot menu is incorrectly displayed.
-Every displayed character is doubled.
+> When `Legacy Console Redirection` is turned on displayed characters are doubled.
+It's beacause iPXE is outputting data to the serial console and to the standard output, which is serial console in the case described in this instruction.

-7. When the following prompt appears:
+7. When a prompt similar to the shown below appears:
 ```
 pcengines login: